verilog-to-routing/vtr-verilog-to-routing/CONTRIBUTING.md

 * Match existing code style
     When modifying existing code, try match the existing coding style.
-    This helps to keep the code consistent and reduces noise in the pull request by avoiding re-formatting changes.
+    This helps to keep the code consistent and reduces noise in the pull request (e.g. by avoiding re-formatting changes), which makes it easier to review and more likely to be merged.